Here you will find corporate information about our company. You

 BBC Worldwide's operating businesses

-The three global business areas - Content, Digital and Brands - set the strategic framework and
+Europe).
+The two global business areas - Content and Brands - set the

-behalf of BBC Worldwide's commercial portfolio across TV, online
+Worldwide's commercial portfolio across TV, online and mobile

 You can find out more information in an online version of our